ARPOISE/ARpoise/unity/Readme.md

 - **iOS AR-vos 1.2 (20200522), May 28, 2020 at 10:45 PM**
   - Fixed Bug #8.
   - iOS AR-vos now uses Unity 2018.4.23 LTS as build environment.
-  - Added two new animation types 'Fade' and 'Destroy'.
+  - Added the two new animation types 'Fade' and 'Destroy'.
 - **iOS ARpoise 1.8 (20200522), May 28, 2020 at 10:13 PM**
-  - Fixed Bug #8.
-  - Added two new animation types 'Fade' and 'Destroy'.
+  - Added the two new animation types 'Fade' and 'Destroy'.
 - **Android AR-vos 1.5 (200522), May 23, 2020 at 4:10 PM**
   - Fixed Bug #8.
   - Android AR-vos now uses Unity 2018.4.23 LTS as build environment.
-  - Added two new animation types 'Fade' and 'Destroy'.
+  - Added the two new animation types 'Fade' and 'Destroy'.
 - **Android ARpoise 1.7 (200522), May 23, 2020 at 1:46 PM**
-  - Fixed Bug #8.
   - Android ARpoise now uses Unity 2018.4.23 LTS as build environment.
-  - Added two new animation types 'Fade' and 'Destroy'.
+  - Added the two new animation types 'Fade' and 'Destroy'.